VertikaJain/realtime-salad-app/README.md

   13. yarn add express-flash (used to flash messages for the application)
   14. yarn add axios (promise based HTTP client for the browser and node.js)
   15. yarn add noty (notification library that makes it easy to create alert, success, error, warning, information and confirmation messages)
+  16. yarn add bcrypt (A library which helps in hashing passwords)

-## NPM COMMANDS
+## NPM Commands
-  *NPM package manager is automatically downloaded with NodeJS, and it can be used as an alternative to YARN.
+  *NPM package manager is automatically downloaded with NodeJS, and it can be used as an **alternative to YARN**.
 Since NPM has a drawback that it works quite slow when compared with YARN (as YARN installs dependencies simultaneously), I will be using YARN in this project.
 However, I am providing NPM commands as well for reference.*
   1. npm -v
   2. cd realtime-salad-app
   3. npm init